 - Multiple clinical experiences within the Loma Linda University Health system of care

-- Meets the Association of Child Life Professionals (ACLP) requirements for coursework
+- Association of Child Life Professionals (ACLP) endorsed graduate program

 - Christian environment emphasizing integrated learning and compassionate whole person care